fuad1502/self-study-cs/README.md

 | 8.2.0 | Docker / Podman                   | Docker Guides                                |              | 🟢         |
 | 8.2.1 | Make                              | Makefile Tutorial By Example                 |              | 🟢         |
 | 8.2.2 | CMake                             | CMake Tutorial                               |              | 🟢         |

+\* Notice that most of my references are books.
+If you like online courses better, unfortunately you'll need to look it up yourself.

 \* *Algorithms is not listed in any of the dependency lists, altough it is assumed that the Algorithms reference is already read with at least 50%